soulflyer/storedata/README.md

 for file transfer:
 cordova plugin add https://git-wip-us.apache.org/repos/asf/cordova-plugin-file-transfer.git

+Then copy the last part of common.js somewhere it can be accessed from the project.
+Instructions are in the comments.

 ## readLocal

 takes 2 params, filename and saveTo.
 It will read the file from the local file system,